mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 Instead of using Python, I used Go, as I find Go web apps easy to build and maintain.
 I started thinking about how to design the database using SQLite and Litestream until I realized that I could skip the persistent datastore entirely.

 If I keep everyone's quota in memory, what's the downside?
-Whenever I deploy a new version or restart the server, everyone's quota will reset, granting them more requests against the demo server.
+Whenever I deploy a new version or restart the server, everyone's quota will reset for the day, granting them more requests against the demo server.

 Giving each user $0.60 worth of extra quota on every restart isn't a big deal, especially given that I planned to restart the server infrequently.